 The IRS still uses an amended version of the Form 1099-MISC for businesses to report most other types of payment to nonemployees, which remains the IRS’s default form for nonemployee payments not covered by the Form 1099-NEC.
 Generally, a Form 1099-MISC is issued when a trade or business makes payments of more than $600 in a year to a nonemployee for such things as rent, machine rentals, medical and health care, payments to health insurers, and other similar types of payments.

-While the recent California legislation has changed the test for determining whether someone is an employee for the purposes of California law, the federal rules for determining whether a worker is an independent contractor have not changed.
+While California legislation has changed the test for determining whether someone is an employee for the purposes of California law, the federal rules for determining whether a worker is an independent contractor have not changed.
 For the purposes of determining whether a worker is an independent contractor whose income should be reported on a Form 1099, the IRS will apply common law principles to assess the degree of control the hiring business holds over the worker based on the answers to the following questions:

 - Does the business have control over the worker and how he or she does the job?